 It’s 2018.
 And yes, while everybody else is engrossed in Fortnite, PUBG, and Overwatch (is that how you spell it?), I’m buried deep in Minecraft.

 Yes, I am a nerd, and a loser to boot.
 I decided to be a wisecrack and set the world’s difficulty to Hardcore.
 I figured that my expertise in Minecraft (about four years, in fact) would probably save my ass.
 How wrong I was.
-After growing attached to the world, I was stupidly shot in the face by a Skeleton, and the red screen shot up before my eyes.
-“You’re screwed.
-Delete the game or spectate your world forever.”
-I sat there, flying through the world, looking at the blocks I had created and destroyed.
+After growing attached to the world (I had grown attached to a freaking game save), I was shot in the face.

+Well, should be a way to get it back, right?
+Since the world is still there, just in spectator form, right?
 However, following outdated tutorials on the Internet, I quickly realized that Minecraft had been patched beyond extent that none of the workarounds actually worked anymore.
-But fear not!
-With some more research, I finally managed to figure out how to get my precious world back.
+However, I finally managed to figure out how to get my precious world back.

 (get a life)